locationtech/geotrellis/README.md

 GeoTrellis is a project of Azavea (www.azavea.com), and was written by Josh Marcus (jmarcus@azavea.com) and Erik Osheim (eosheim@azavea.com).
 Please contact us if you have any questions, find us on irc at #geotrellis on freenode, or join the user mailing list at [https://groups.google.com/group/geotrellis-user](https://groups.google.com/group/geotrellis-user).

+We recommend using the most recent version of GeoTrellis, 0.7 (Asgard), which is currently available as a release candidate (0.7.0-RC2).
+The documentation currently reflects the 0.7 API.

 ## Features

 - GeoTrellis is designed to help a developer create simple, standard REST services that return the results of geoprocessing models.